 If you’re stopping in Verona between Florence & Venice be sure to check out our best Florence tours and best Venice tours.
 We also offer a trip planning service if you want to cross your T’s and dot your I’s.

-See an Opera at the Arena
+1) See an Opera at the Arena

-While you can’t catch a gladiator match these days, the Arena is now world famous for large-scale opera performances.
+While you can’t catch a gladiator match these days, the Arena is now world-famous for large-scale opera performances.
 In ancient times, the Arena housed nearly 30,000 people.
 While not as massive as the Roman Colosseum, the amphitheater comes alive during the opera season.

 For shows, timetables and schedules visit the official website: www.arena.it.

-Take a day trip to Lake Garda
+2) Take a day trip to Lake Garda

 With pastel houses and views of rolling green hills, the trip there is half the fun.
 One of the most jaw-dropping lakes in Italy, Lake Garda is also the largest.
 Covering an area of 100 miles and dotted with more than 20 picturesque borghi, or villages, it’s easy to see why this is such a popular holiday destination.